darkuji/Hashir_phase2/Reverse Engineering/# Trivial Flag Transfer Protocol.md

-# Trivial Flag Transfer Protocol
+# GDB Baby Step 1

 ## Solution
 Used gdb to open the file and used man gdb before it and learnt its basics